"When should we start our wedding registry? How do we decide what to put on it? What if we would prefer cash gifts?"

 Register Early: Don't wait until the last minute to build your registry.
 Start early, ideally as soon as you announce your engagement.
 This allows your guests to plan ahead and gives you enough time to make any necessary adjustments.
 Know that what you initially build does not need to be the final result.
 The registry can evolve as your wedding approaches.

 Create a Diverse List: Your wedding registry should encompass a wide range of items and price points.
 Include both practical and fun items, such as kitchen gadgets, home decor, experiences, and charitable donations.
 This gives your guests flexibility in choosing a gift that suits their budget.

-Register Online and In-Store: You can register as many places as you’d like, and ideally your wedding website has a way to link to all of them seamlessly.
+Register Online and In-Store: You can register as many places as you’d like, and ideally your wedding website has a way to link to all of them seamlessly (hint: Riley & Grey lets you directly add any gift on the Internet, including all major retailers).
 If that’s the case, consider choosing a retailer or two that offers both online and in-store registry options.
 This way, guests who prefer to shop online can easily access your list, while others who prefer to visit a physical store can do so.

 Be Mindful of Your Guests: Consider the preferences and budgets of your guests.
 Register for items that align with their tastes and affordability.
 It's essential to make everyone feel comfortable with their gift choices.

 Update Your List Regularly: Keep track of your registry and update it frequently.
 Items may get purchased, or you might change your mind about certain products.
+Riley & Grey's registry keeps track of all of your gifts and lets you register for the cash equivalent of a gift, making it easy to change your mind or control the shipping date.
 Maintain a diverse list to give guests plenty of options.

 Photo by Ketut Subiyanto